kohlhofer/Crossings/chapters/chapter-03.md

 "See you next week, Brother.
 The Lord's work continues."

 The people disperse, walking back to their homes, their farms, their daily struggles.
-The weeping woman has composed herself, Ada's handkerchief still clutched in her hand.
+The weeping woman has composed herself, clutching her handkerchief.
 She walks away alone, her steps careful, her head down.

 Ada returns to the building, helping to stack hymnals, to straighten pews.
 She moves with quiet efficiency, her service continuing beyond the formal worship.
-Calvin watches her work, his expression thoughtful, his loud voice now subdued.
+Calvin watches her work, his eyes lingering on her movements.
+When she passes close to him, he brushes his hand against her arm.
+She pulls away, a quick, sharp movement, and continues stacking hymnals.
+Her jaw tightens, and she does not look at him.

 He pushes away from the fence, the square emptying, the church settling back into quiet.
 The service is over, its echoes lingering in the air.